-The Sydney to Hobart is part of Australian sporting folklore despite the sport of sailing not being holding a special place in the Aussie sporting landscape, which makes it a cultural phenomenon in this country.
+The Sydney to Hobart is part of Australian sporting folklore despite the sport of sailing not holding a special place in the Aussie landscape, which makes it a cultural phenomenon in this country.

 Nothing quite encapsulates the Christmas period in Australia like hearing about how the boats are faring on the Australian seas.

 Those new to sailing can have a hard time wrapping their head around the terms and concepts of the race, which means betting can be a minefield.

 If you are looking to place a bet on the Sydney to Hobart but do not know where to start, this article will run you through the best places to bet on sailing, the markets available and some tips on how to go about investing your hard earned cash.

 Best bookmakers for Sydney to Hobart betting